-Looking for a lawyer in Singapore?
-Do you need a civil lawyer for litigation or can you manage your issue through the Small Claims Court?
+Looking for lawyers in Singapore?
+Do you need a civil lawyer for litigation or can you resolve your issue by representing yourself in the Small Claims Court?
 We are fortunate to live in a country with clearly defined laws to protect our interests.
-That being said, sometimes disputes are inevitable.
+However, sometimes disputes are inevitable.
 As a former British colony, civil law in Singapore is based on English common law and is usually referred to when dealing with private disputes between parties.

-Civil law covers a range of professional disputes.
+Civil law deals with the rights of individuals and companies, and covers a range legal disputes.
 These can range from employment matters and labour disputes, to banking, financial and also insolvency disputes.
 It also covers issues arising between landlords and tenants, and consumer protection.

 Civil Lawyers in Singapore